Strelok2013/2D-Graphics-Project/index.md

 This is mainly to develop my skills across the board in game development on the programming side, maybe after that I could take up art.

 I program mainly in C++ but currently I'm using C# for my school project that I am doing at AIE.

+You can email me at vgozhyi@gmail.com if you're interested in my project.